Utilities and waste collection

 Private water supplies include water:

-• from groundwater sources
+• From groundwater sources.

-• drawn from privately owned boreholes or wells
+• Drawn from privately owned boreholes or wells.

-• taken from surface water, such as springs and streams.
+• Taken from surface water, such as springs and streams.

 The Private Water Supplies Regulations (England) 2016 consolidated and repealed the Private Water Supplies Regulations (England) 2009.
-Together with the Water Industry Act 1991, they apply to all private water supplies intended for human consumption, whether this is for drinking, washing or food production.
+Together with the Water Industry Act 1991, they apply to all private water supplies that are intended for human consumption, whether this is for drinking, washing or food production.
 The aim of the regulations is to ensure that all private water sources are safe and free from contaminants.

 Do these regulations affect me?